geometor/euclid.geometor.com/pages/02.elements/01.book-1/04.propositions/05.proposition-5/article.md

 - while the base `BC` is common to them; [^4]

-therefore the triangle `BFC` is also equal to the triangle `CGB`, and the remaining angles will be equal to the remaining <pb n="252"/>angles respectively, namely those which the equal sides subtend;
+therefore the triangle `BFC` is also equal to the triangle `CGB`, and the remaining angles will be equal to the remaining angles respectively, namely those which the equal sides subtend;
 - therefore the angle `FBC` is equal to the angle `GCB`, and the angle `BCF` to the angle `CBG`.

 Accordingly, since the whole angle `ABG` was proved equal to the angle `ACF`,

 - and in these the angle `CBG` is equal to the angle `BCF`,

 the remaining angle `ABC` is equal to the remaining angle `ACB`;

 - and they are at the base of the triangle `ABC`.